 C. Discuss with the roommates how to arrange for a replacement roommate:

-What type of person would be acceptable to the other roommates and what is a reasonable criteria to use to identify this person?
+- What type of person would be acceptable to the other roommates and what is a reasonable criterion to use to identify this person?

 - Who will arrange and pay for advertising, background checks, or credit checks?